(modified and accepted in Madrid, Spain, September 8th, 2022)

 The Secretary General

-- shall take charge of drafting the minutes of the General Assembly meetings and the meetings of the executive committee.
+- shall be responsible for drafting the minutes of the General Assembly, Board and Executive Committee meetings.
 The minutes are to be presented at the next meeting for approval;

-- the Secretary General shall take responsibility for the running of the secretariat and liaise with the Treasurer regarding financial transactions associated with the appointment;
+- shall be responsible for the running of the secretariat and liaise with the Treasurer regarding financial transactions associated with the appointment;

-- The Secretary General takes part in the preparation and forwarding of the WAB Newsletters containing any relevant information about the WAB, in order to make this information known to the Members and their respective Groups or Bodies;
+- takes part in the preparation and forwarding of the WAB Newsletters containing any relevant information about the WAB, in order to make this information known to the Members and their respective Groups or Bodies;

 - shall exercise the employer’s rights over employees of the WAB;